Last updated 20 July 2017

 Note: The author's views are entirely his or her own and may not reflect the views of RetoxMagazine.com

-Once the weather warms up and the sun starts making an appearance, you simply can't beat a day out in London.
+Now that the weather is warm and the sun made its appearance, you can't beat a day out in London.
 Whether you’re a local and have a day off from work, or you’re visiting London on a short break, a boating experience in one of London's gorgeous parks will do the trick.
-You can incorporate sightseeing into your adventure, and some extra physical activity to your day, spend some time relaxing on a gorgeous body of water and snap stunning photos of landscapes and birds and take some striking selfies.
+Hire a row boat in London and incorporate sightseeing into your adventure, a bit of extra healthy physical activity, spend some time relaxing on a gorgeous body of water, snap stunning photos of landscapes and birds and take some striking selfies.
 Boating, an adventure simple in nature, can be a whole lot of fun.

 Regent’s Park is huge, 166 hectares to be precise.
 Previously a hunting ground for King Henry VIII, today Regent’s Park continues to offer wildlife and plant diversity and it certainly is one of the finest spots to connect with nature in Central London.